irods/irods_docs/docs/system_overview/configuration.md

 requests a resource and the server is set to 'forced'.
 In this case, an administrator can override the server setting and a regular user cannot.

-When the determined target resource does not exist, the server will return the 'SYS_RESC_DOES_NOT_EXIST' error, except in the case where the client sends a preference and the server is set to 'null'.
-In this case, if the client's resource preference does not exist, the server's default resource will be used.
+When the determined target resource does not exist, the server will return the 'SYS_RESC_DOES_NOT_EXIST' error.

 The data placement policy is evaluated and enforced by the server to which the client is connected.
 Any other servers involved in the data transfer will honor the evaluation by the initially connected server.